Do you think you’re brave enough to conquer Dollywood’s Lightning Rod coaster? Find out!

 - Carries 24 Passengers Per Ride

-And remember, it’s a wooden roller coaster!
-While every effort was made to ensure a smooth ride, this is difficult to accomplish on a wooden coaster.
-Meaning, you will be rattled around throughout the ride.
-But hey, that’s half of the fun, right?
+And remember, it's a wooden roller coaster!
+So while every effort was made to ensure a smooth ride, this isn't easy to accomplish on a wooden coaster.
+Meaning you will be rattled around throughout the ride.
+But hey, that's half of the fun, right?

 On top of the coaster being exceptionally fast, it's also long.
 This 3,800-foot roller coaster track takes 3 minutes and 12 seconds to complete.
 That's a lot of time to be zooming around mountainsides and screaming at the top of your lungs!

-- Visitors wearing hard casts will not be allowed to ride.
+- In addition, visitors wearing hard casts will not be allowed to ride.

 - Guests approaching 6 feet 4 inches in height or 200+ pounds in weight may be asked not to ride due to the nature of the attraction.